Lingu17/nexvio/README.md

 ---

-Nexvio aims to redefine interview preparation using artificial intelligence by creating a realistic, intelligent, and personalized interview ecosystem for candidates worldwide.
+Nexvio aims to redefine interview preparation using artificial intelligence by building a realistic, intelligent, and personalized interview ecosystem for candidates worldwide.

 ---